As a youngster, I didn’t know what my Dad was talking about, so those words just fell somewhere in the soil of my mind.

 We got a break when I met the daughter-in-law of the founder of Bashas’ grocery stores.
 She wanted solid wood office furniture, but at that time, California Closets only worked in laminates.
 When I informed her that we just started a woodworking shop, she gave us the job.

 Only Divine assistance allowed us to pull off this job because we knew next to nothing about high-end woodworking.
-We had ten more years of struggle to endure, before becoming skillful at designing unique and emotional custom furniture and cabinets that reflected our client’s personality, values, and functional needs.
+We had ten more years of struggle to endure before becoming skillful at transforming raw materials to express our client’s personality and values.

 Purpose alone kept us going.